What do you do if you have two Philippine Birth Certificates?

 With the computerization of the Philippine civil registry’s database, it became easier for the Philippine Statistics Authority (PSA) to flag instances when one person appeared to have two Philippine birth certificates.

-PSA protocol for such situations is now to issue only the earlier registered birth certificate of the two Philippine birth certificates.
+The PSA protocol for such situations is now to issue only the earlier registered birth certificate of the two Philippine birth certificates.

-PSA Memorandum Circular No. 2019-23, dated September 13, 2019, confirmed the civil registry policy that, in case of multiple birth records, the birth certificate that was registered earlier must henceforth be the document issued by the PSA when a birth certificate is requested.
+PSA Memorandum Circular No. 2019-23, dated September 13, 2019, confirmed the civil registry policy that, in the case of multiple birth records, the birth certificate that was registered earlier must henceforth be the document issued by the PSA when a birth certificate is requested.

 This is now what happens when you request a birth certificate from the PSA and have two Philippine birth certificates.